ibm-cloud-docs/discovery/integrate-wks.md

         ```
         {: codeblock}

-1. Optionally enable entity normalization as described in [Creating a custom configuration to normalize entities](/docs/services/discovery/normalize-entities.html).
 1. Save the `my_config.json` file.
 1. Use a JSON validator, such as [JSLint ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://jslint.com){: new_window} to validate and, if necessary, correct your edited JSON before you perform the next steps.
 1. Update the configuration as follows.
 You again need the `{environment_id}` and `{configuration_id}` IDs you collected at the start of this procedure.